April 2025

 FTP Vantage leaving Flamborough Head for home - April 2025

-An Airport and a bunch of supercars!
+An airport and a bunch of supercars — what’s not to like?

 The FTP Vantage arriving at Leeds East Airport behind a brand new Audi and a bright yellow McLaren - nice start to the day!